You Bet Your Life: Success in reruns

 It was customary practice, established in radio, for a successful network series to take the summer months off and return in the fall.
 A summer-replacement series, usually a musical or comedy half-hour, would fill the established time slot for 13 weeks until the parent program returned.
 You Bet Your Life was the first network TV series to continue into the summer months, with reruns of some of the previous season's better episodes.
 To inform the public that these summer broadcasts were repeats and not new programs, the summer show was titled The Best of Groucho, and 13 reruns were selected each year, beginning in 1952.

-Toward the end of You Bet Your Lifes network run in 1961, NBC's syndication department was already preparing new versions of the 1954-1961 shows, with all mentions of the original sponsor removed or cropped out of the picture, and a bright light superimposed on Groucho's microphone to obscure the NBC call letters.
+Toward the end of You Bet Your Lifes network run in 1961, NBC's syndication department was already preparing new versions of the 1954-1961 shows, with all mentions of the original sponsor removed or cropped out of the picture, and a bright light superimposed on Marx's microphone to obscure the NBC call letters.
 This is why some shots in the syndicated versions appear grainy and less focused.
-By deleting the sponsor's logo, the image zoomed in on what remained on the screen, sometimes cropping out a contestant while the screen showed only Groucho.
+By deleting the sponsor's logo, the image zoomed in on what remained on the screen, sometimes cropping out a contestant while the screen showed only Marx.

 Of the 529 filmed half-hours, NBC packaged 250 for syndication.
 Because the reruns had already been established as The Best of Groucho, the syndicated version took that title, and was an immediate hit: in September 1961 NBC Films announced that 40 major markets had already bought the show, and predicted that more than 150 stations would follow.
 Most stations opted to air The Best of Groucho on weekdays, five times a week.
 Stations across America broadcast the show mornings, afternoons, evenings, and late nights.
 WPIX in New York programmed it at 11:00 p.m., and sponsors bought up all the commercial time before the show was even broadcast.